LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 You should make this part of your automatic build process so it stays up to date.

-Then, set `$lbh-assets-path` in your project Sass file to point to the relevant directories in your project.
+Then, set `$lbh-assets-path` in your project Sass file to point to the right path.